ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* parameters

-List of parameters visible to the workbench
+List of parameters visible to the workbench.

 <a id="compolyx.Model.path"></a>